 Tokyo Tower Countdown

 Tokyo Tower features a smaller and less wild celebration, compared to Shibuya.
 During the Countdown to Midnight, lights on the tower change color while a new date is being displayed.
 People release balloons and exchange greetings, welcoming the New Year.
+Also, on New Year’s Day, Tokyo Tower's observation deck opens to visitors at 6 am, so you can wintess the first sunrise of the year with a stunning backdrop of Tokyo Bay and the skyscrapers.

 Kasai Rinkai Park Countdown

 The main attraction of Kasai Rinkai Park in Edogawa is The Diamond and Flower Ferris Wheel, the tallest in Japan.
-From the height of 383 ft (117 m), it's possible to see the beautiful illumination on Tokyo's Rainbow Bridge, as well as Tokyo Tower and Tokyo Sky Tree.
+From the height of 383 feet (117 m), it's possible to see the beautiful illumination on Tokyo's Rainbow Bridge, as well as Tokyo Tower and Tokyo Sky Tree.
 The amusement park is open all night.
 Just before midnight, it features various live performances, traditional Japanese mascots, and more.

 Disney New Year Fireworks